falom25/falom25/README.md

 - API testing with Postman
 - Web and mobile testing

-My background in medicine has shaped my analytical approach and commitment to uncovering root causes, which I now apply in Quality Assurance to ensure optimal solutions and software reliability.
+My background in medicine has refined my analytical skills and focus on root causes, which I apply in Quality Assurance to ensure robust solutions and software reliability.

 ## Skills